pygame-community/pygame-ce/docs/reST/ref/font.rst

    the height of the font in pixels.
 If the filename is ``None`` the pygame default font will be loaded.
 If a font cannot be loaded from the arguments given an exception will be raised.
 Once the font is created the size cannot be changed.
-If no arguments are given then the default font will be used and a font size of 12 is used.

    Font objects are mainly used to render text into new Surface objects.
 The render can emulate bold or italic features, but it is better to load from a font with actual italic or bold glyphs.

+   .. versionchanged:: 2.1.4 If no arguments are given then the default font will be used and
+      a font size of 20 is used.

    .. versionchanged:: 2.1.4 This class is also available through the ``pygame.Font``
       alias.